ABOUT THIS STUDY

 III or IV), cerebrovascular accident, transient ischemic attack, or symptomatic

-pulmonary embolism; deep venous thrombosis; arterial occlusive disease; ongoing
+pulmonary embolism; deep venous thrombosis (DVT); arterial occlusive disease; ongoing

-cardiac dysrhythmias of National Cancer Institute (NCI) CTCAE Grade greater than or
+cardiac dysrhythmias of National Cancer Institute (NCI) CTCAE Grade 2 or higher ,

-equal to 2, atrial fibrillation of any grade that is uncontrolled, or QTcF interval
+atrial fibrillation of any grade that is uncontrolled, or QTcF interval greater than

-device/pacemaker is fitted and results in QTcF >470 msec. -Anticoagulation therapy
+device/pacemaker is fitted and results in QTcF greater than 470 msec.

-with heparin, low molecular weight heparin, vitamin K antagonists anti platelet
+15. Anticoagulation therapy with heparin, low molecular weight heparin, vitamin K

 stenosis or regurgitation.

-- Grade 3 or greater cardiac troponin I at baseline.
+18. Grade 3 or higher cardiac troponin I at baseline.

-- Hypertension that cannot be controlled by medications (>150/90 mmHg despite optimal
+20. Hypertension that cannot be controlled by medications (greater than 150/90 mmHg

-medical therapy) or requiring more than 2 medications for adequate control.
+despite optimal medical therapy) or requiring more than 2 medications for adequate

-- Known or suspected hypersensitivity to active ingredient/excipients of PF-06952229,
+24. Known or suspected hypersensitivity to active ingredient/excipients of PF 06952229 or

 past year) or active suicidal ideation or behavior or laboratory abnormality that may